pUrGe12/MLBxG-extension/README.md

 ---

 Have created seperate ports for the panel and the options page because it will be much easier to manage and make changes in that.

-# Work

-                6th Jan 2025 --> Work solely on testing different datasets.

-                If nothing works then

-                7th Jan 2025 - 10th Jan 2025 (that is 4 days)
-                Work on creating new dataset for the model.
-Need atleast 200 images.
-All labelled and all exactly in `roboflow` style.

-                Then train on that and see.

-                If that also doesn't work (or if the confidence threshold is below 20%) then fuck yolov5.
-Look at `yolov7`.

-Completed:

-- [ ] Complete the `guide` page today
-- [x] API setup and querying through the panel
-- [x] Pinecone pipeline and prediction model
-- [x] Writing README for instructions regarding training YOLOv5
-- [ ] Start manually creating the dataset for baseballs.

-Options page

-- [ ] Make it look better (add the similarity table in the right div)

----

-Broad goals

-- [ ] Figure out the sending and recieving of the buffer video
-- [ ] Integrate the finding the statcast data with panel.py

 ---